kieron2411/Grad_Skills_ABM/README.md

 Please note, you need to install the Python module Mesa to be able to run this code.

 TO DO:
-- Randomise the starting position of the infected agents
 - Have the agents move around the grid
+- Add more types of agents to complexify the model